hnlxyz/quicknote/README.md

 ## Learning Reference

-This project was developed as part of my React learning journey using online resources and hands-on practice.
+This project was developed as part of my React learning journey through online resources and hands-on practice.
+The application was enhanced with additional functionality, including note editing and delete confirmation, to improve the overall user experience.

 ## Author